bonfire-networks/CommonsPub-Server/docs/ARCHITECTURE.md

 - `CommonsPub.Users` (for managing and querying both local and remote users)
 - `CommonsPub.Uploads` (for managing uploaded content)

-- `CommonsPub.Character` (a shared abstraction over users, communities, collections, and other objects that need to have feeds and act as an actor in ActivityPub land)
+- `CommonsPub.Characters` (a shared abstraction over users, communities, collections, and other objects that need to have feeds and act as an actor in ActivityPub land)

 #### Additional Libraries